david-guenault/docker-lab/docker-shinken-2.2/README.md

 64 bytes from 10.0.8.17: seq=3 ttl=64 time=0.099 ms
 ```

 And it just work !
+Wait, how does this magic happened ?
+In fact there is no magic here.
+Remember the mounted /etc/hosts file ? docker just append an entry to the /etc/hosts file of the container where we defined the link argument.

 Ok now we have to establish links between each shinken container.
 First we have to now which daemons talk to others.
 In the default setup here is the answer :